bids-standard/bids-specification/src/04-modality-specific-files/08-genetic-descriptor.md

 Support for genetic descriptors was developed as a [BIDS Extension Proposal](../06-extensions.md#bids-extension-proposals).
-The extension was primarily developped by Cyril Pernet and Clara Moreau with contributions from Tom Nichols and Jessica Turner.
+The extension was primarily developed by Cyril Pernet and Clara Moreau with contributions from Tom Nichols and Jessica Turner.

 Genetic data are typically stored in dedicated repositories,